springernature/vpat/springer-nature-link.md

 <td>
 The majority of components in this product can be navigated by keyboard alone.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
 On Springer Nature Video pages, the autoplay button is not accessible by keyboard only.
 We are working on fixing this issue.
-We are working on repairing this issue.
 </td>
 </tr>
 <tr id="no-keyboard-trap" valign="top">